The Best Baby Food Diet for Infant Gut Flora

 Researchers learned recently that our body’s most densely populated area of immune cells is in our gut lining.
 Since one in two adults struggle with an immune-related health condition, this discovery spawned a huge interest in understanding how we can influence the immune system by focusing on the health of the gut.

 Currently, we know that poor mucosal integrity along with a lack of microbial diversity contribute to the development of immune-related conditions like asthma, eczema, allergy, and autoimmune disease.
 Furthermore, it seems that the first two years of life represent a programming period for our gut ecosystem—a time where our microbes organize themselves and settle into a pattern that might persist throughout our lives.
 This theory has become known as “microbial programming”.
 Wild!
 These good bacteria, or gut flora, need our love and attention right from the start, and there are easy ways for building baby's belly bacteria once you introduce an expanded baby food diet.

-6 ways to build your baby’s belly bacteria and support their immunity
+6 ways to build your baby’s microbiome through diet

 - Start with fruits and vegetables like banana and pumpkin.
 Fruits and vegetables provide fibre, which helps those microbes grow healthy and colonize.

 - Offer your baby fermented vegetables like fermented carrots and cucumbers to introduce more beneficial bacteria.
 You can give these to your baby to suck on after 7 months of age, once hydrochloric acid levels in the stomach stabilize.

 - Kefir, a fermented dairy product, can be introduced once your child is ready for dairy, around 7-9 months.
 This will provide even more beneficial bacteria and yeast.
 Keep in mind that fermented dairy is easier to digest than milk so it may be started earlier than whole milk, which may be better introduced around 12 months.